Pinpoint tests — car equipped with OSC

 Splitter box for 104-pin module EEC-V 014-00950 or equivalent

-Each time a plug connector is disconnected or a solenoid valve block is disconnected, inspect the plug connector for the condition of the contacts, corrosion and contamination.
-The sealing of the plug connector must also be inspected for damage.
-Clean, repair or install new ones if necessary.
+Whenever the plug connector is disconnected or the solenoid valve block is disconnected, inspect the plug connector for contact condition, corrosion, and contamination.
+Also inspect the plug connector seal for damage.
+Clean, repair, or install new ones if necessary.

-When performing Pinpoint Test A, use the Shift Solenoid Valve Chart.
-For more information, please refer to the Specification available in this section.
+When performing Pinpoint Test A, use the shift solenoid valve operation table.
+For more information, refer to the Specifications available in this section.

-Solenoid Valve Operation Chart - Torque Converter Engaged
+Solenoid Valve Operation Table - Torque Converter Engaged

-Solenoid Valve Operation Chart - Torque Converter Engaged
+Solenoid Valve Operation Table - Torque Converter Engaged

 With on/off solenoid valve, OFF = No hydraulic flow.